csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 zakinit 2(n+1), 1).
 The UDO *ambi2D_decode_basic* is an overloaded
 function i.e. it decodes to n speaker signals depending on the number of in- and outputs given (in this example only for 1 or 2 speakers).
-Any number of instruments can play arbitrary often.
+Any number of instruments can be played arbitrarily often.
 Instrument 10 decodes for the first 4 speakers of an 18 speaker setup.